|

 Abu Hanifa or Abi Yusuf.
 If he could not he would

 use the hadith of Imam Malik.
+He studied the work

 of the scholars who came before him and he found that some of